Neck-through-body construction

-Neck-through-body construction is considerably more expensive than the traditional glued set-in neck and least costly bolt-on neck, but less than the rare and difficult "one-piece" fabrication out of a single piece of material.
+Neck-through-body construction is considerably more expensive than the traditional glued set-in neck and bolt-on neck style construction methods.
+However, it's less costly than the very rare and difficult "one-piece" fabrication of an entire instrument from a single piece of material.

 History

 The first electric bass guitar, the solid-body "Audiovox 736" created by Paul Tutmarc circa 1937, had a neck-through construction.

 "The Log", a prototype solid-body guitar built by Les Paul in 1941, can be considered as a forerunner of neck-through designed instrument.
 Les Paul built the model using a recycled 4x4 fence post as the neck and body core, and mounted the disassembled parts of an Epiphone and Gibson archtop guitar onto it.

 The 1952-57 Harmony H44 had this construction feature.

 In 1956 Rickenbacker was one of the first guitar manufacturers to use the modern variant of this technique, although this was originally restricted exclusively to semi-hollowbody guitars.